|

 with hundreds of thousands of tombs--some lavishly monumental, with domes and sculputures

-and wrought-iron gates, some stacked in high modern terraces, some stacked in high modern
+and wrought-iron gates, some stacked in high modern terraces, like filing systems."

 The word "cluttered" seems a bit unfair.
 The Catholic areas of San Michele

-are laid out with far greater precision and formality than you'd find in the typical
+are laid out with far greater precision and formality than you'd find in many

 Walls separate the various areas, and the graves lie in neat